stanmaz/BBOalert/README.md

 #### Wild cards

 In the cases where the meaning of the call is not influenced by an eventual overcall, wildcards can be used in the "context" field.
 This can make the code more readable and more compact.
 Two characters are allowed as wildcard '*' or '_'.
-They match one caracter and have the same effect.
-In the example :
+They match one character and have the same effect.
+In this example :

     1N__,2H,Transfer->!S

 the code means : whatever the opponents do, 2H remains a mandatory transfer to 2S.
-Otherwise code should be privided for all possible overcalls made by opponents.
+Otherwise code should be provided for all possible overcalls made by the opponents.

 ### Optional code

 Almost everyone on BBO is using the SAYC bidding system.
-But SAYC is not the world standard and some opponents will use another bidding system like ACOL or French Standard.
-If you play on BBO with your partner to practice a sophisticated defense system with particular agreements depending on the conventions used by opponents, you must be able to switch on-the-fly between different defense options during the game.
+But SAYC is not the world standard and some opponents will use another bidding system such as ACOL or French Standard.
+If you play on BBO with your partner to practice a sophisticated defense system - with particular agreements that depend on the conventions used by the opponents - you must be able to switch on-the-fly between different defense options during the game.

-To solve this problem, the keyword 'Option' is used followed by option name.
+To solve this problem, the keyword 'Option' followed by the option name are used.
 The optional block of code is ended by another optional block or by bare 'Option' keyword.
 The selectable options will be displayed at the left side of the screen.

-The subsequent options having the common prefix word will be automatically grouped.
-Within the group only one option can be selected to avoid conficting codes.
+The subsequent options with the common prefix word will be grouped automatically.
+Within the group only one option can be selected to avoid conflicting codes.
 You are free to disable any option.
-Initially the first memeber of each group is enabled.
+Initially the first member of each group is enabled.

-It is recommended to provide all overcalls in as optional code blocks for each possible opening.
-This will enable you to unselect portions of code if necessary.
+It is recommended to provide all overcalls in optional code blocks for each possible opening.
+This will allow you to unselect portions of code if necessary.

-Optional blocks of data can be used also for vulnerability dependend openings.
-The selection is done automatically if the block name contains one of the tags : @n of @v.
+Optional blocks of data can be used also for vulnerability-dependent openings.
+The selection is done automatically if the block name contains @n or @v tag.
 This selection can be manually overridden by the user during the game.

 Options can be selected with a menu which is normally hidden.
 To toggle the display of this menu, use the 'Options' button.